KarpelesLab/reflink/README.md

 * hardlinks
 * reflinks

-Reflinks are a new kind of links found in btrfs and xfs which act similar to hard links, except modifying one of the two files will not change the other, and typically only the changed data will take space on the disk.
-This is typically known as copy-on-write.
+Reflinks are a new kind of links found in btrfs and xfs which act similar to hard links, except modifying one of the two files will not change the other, and typically only the changed data will take space on the disk (copy-on-write).

 ## Can I use reflinks?